thomas-keller/thomas-keller.github.io/_posts/2016-3-30-ggplot-cowplot-photography-habits.md

 ### Why in the world aren't you talking about R yet?
 I'm glad you asked!
 Keeping track of [EXIF](https://en.wikipedia.org/wiki/Exchangeable_image_file_format) is certainly not a new idea in the R literature, see this cool [Rpub](https://rpubs.com/yoke2/focal-length-with-exiftool-and-r) by Yoke Keong Wong that explored photography tendencies they had over three years.
 I, sadly, only have one month's data to go by with.
-However, there are already a few cool things > cor.test(-log10(df$exposure),df$aperture)
+However, there are already a few cool things to talk about.

-        Pearson's product-moment correlation

-data:  -log10(df$exposure) and df$aperture
-t = -1.7972, df = 135, p-value = 0.07453
-alternative hypothesis: true correlation is not equal to 0 95 percent confidence interval:
- -0.31256659  0.01524164
-sample estimates:
-       cor
--0.1528646
-I can talk about.

 ```R
 #figures for post about photography